brendanbank/devops/snmp_exporter_teltonika_RUT241.md

 8. Then go into the snmp_exporter/generator directory again type **make generate**  and copy the **snmp.yml** file in the snmp_exporter/generator directory to **/etc/prometheus/snmp.yml** and restart the snmp_exporter service.

        make generate
 9. Add the scraper configuration to the /etc/prometheus/prometheus.yml file.
+If you changed the community password, make sure you uncomment the auth tag change it.

         - job_name: 'snmp'
           static_configs: